OUI Attorney

 What is the difference between OUI, DUI and DWI?

-Maine’s state legislature has chosen the term “OUI” (Operating Under the Influence) to describe the crime of operating a vehicle while impaired by alcohol or other drugs to a level that leaves the driver unable of operating a motor vehicle safely.
+Maine’s state legislature has chosen the term “OUI” (Operating Under the Influence) to describe the crime of operating a vehicle while impaired by alcohol or other drugs to a level that leaves the driver unable to operate a motor vehicle safely—a criminal offense.
 You may have heard other states use different terms to identify this crime, such as DWI (Driving While Intoxicated) or DUI (Driving Under the Influence).

 If you’ve been charged with OUI and need aggressive legal representation, contact us today!
 Our office is based in Brunswick, ME and offers free phone consultations.
 Call (207) 373-9314.